ClaireGMIT/GMIT-Project2019/README.md

     *I was also able to create histograms.
     *Currently output in "BasicGraphs.py" shows scatter plots (four graphs - two proahs per two window) and histograms (four graphs pn one window and one graph on four windows)
     *Next steps to look at dividing output by species

+26April2019
+    *Basic summary stats program (BasicSummStats.py) and graph program (BasicGraphs.py) joined into one program called "SummaryStatsGraph.py". this is now a program that will take a data set, format data into an array for analysis then perform analysis on the data.
+The output is summary statistics (mean standard, deiation, min/max), histogram and scatterplots for each variable.
+    *As per my HIPO plan i have completed one section of my project plan.
+The next step is to repeat the same program but sub divide the output by species.